nlpcl-lab/artext/README.md

 ### Probabilistic Noising of Natural Language

-Artext is a work on injecting noise into text without affecting the its core meaning to a human reader.
+Artext is a work on injecting noise into text without affecting the core meaning for a human reader.
 This kind of data can be useful for many NLP tasks, particulary to make models robust to erroneous text.
-This is a work in progress, we will publish the results of our experiments soon.
+This is a work in progress, and we will publish the results of our experiments soon.
 Meanwhile, if you use `artext` in your research please cite this repository.

 ```